Necessary and Sufficient Conditions for Optimal Decision Trees using Dynamic Programming: Preliminaries

 \paragraph{Notation and problem definition} Let $\mathcal{F}$ be a set of features and let $\mathcal{K}$ be a set of labels that are used to describe an instance.
 Let $\mathcal{D}$ be a dataset consisting of instances $(x,k)$, with $x \in \{0,1\}^{|\mathcal{F}|}$ the feature vector and $k\in\mathcal{K}$ the label of an instance.
 Because the features are binary, we introduce the notation $f$ and $\bar{f}$ for every feature $f\in\mathcal{F}$ to denote whether an instance satisfies feature $f$ or not.
 In the same way, let $\mathcal{D}_{f}$ describe the set of instances in $\mathcal{D}$ that satisfy feature $f$, and $\mathcal{D}_{\bar{f}}$ the set of instances that does not.

 Let $\tau = (B, L, b, l)$ be a binary tree with $B$ the internal branching nodes, $L$ the leaf nodes, $b: B \rightarrow \mathcal{F}$ the assignment of features to branching nodes and $l: L \rightarrow \mathcal{K}$ the assignment of labels to leaf nodes.
-The left and right child node of a branching node $u\in B$ is given by $u_L$ and $u_R$, respectively.
+The left and right child nodes of a branching node $u\in B$ are given by $u_L$ and $u_R$, respectively.
 Instances that satisfy a feature branching test are sent to the right subtree, and the rest to the left.

 Then, for example, when minimizing misclassification score (the number of misclassified instances), the cost $\operatorname{C}$ of a decision tree can be computed by the recursive formulation:

 The task is to find an optimal decision tree $\tau$ that minimizes the objective value over the training data given a maximum tree depth $d$.
 We now explain how this can be optimized with DP, and in the next section, we generalize this to any separable decision-tree optimization task.